finalv2/cwp-decap-test/strategies/recruit-kin-caregivers-to-become-general-caregivers.md

 ## This strategy in action

-**Colorado's [Kin Connect](https://kinconnect.org/) Child Placing Agency** specializes in encouraging and helping relative caregivers to become generally licensed caregivers.
+**Colorado's** [Kin Connect](https://kinconnect.org/) child placement agency specializes in encouraging and helping relative caregivers to become generally licensed caregivers.

 **Washington, D.C.** caseworkers track kin caregivers' capacity and milestones on a monthly basis.
 If they see that a kin caregiver may have extra capacity after a child or youth returns home, they start conversations about becoming a general foster home instead of closing.